mnot/I-D/json-home/draft.md

 will need to discover this by interacting with the resource, and/or examining the documentation for its link relation type.

-Rffectively, this names a set of behaviors, as described by a resource object, with a link relation type.
+Effectively, this names a set of behaviors, as described by a resource object, with a link relation type.
 This means that several link relations might apply to a common base URL; e.g.: